listenzz/AndroidNavigation/README.md

 # AndroidNavigation

-A library managing nested Fragment, translucent StatusBar and Toolbar for you.
+A library managing nested Fragment, translucent Statusbar and Toolbar for you.

 You could use it as a single Activity Architecture Component.